Airport employee background checks are critical – but not foolproof

 - Has a low cost of ownership.

-To learn more about why Thruvision has become the leading people screening solution for airport employee screening and other applications, download our new whitepaper or contact Kevin Gramer at email@example.com.
+To learn more about why Thruvision has become the leading people security screening solution for airport employee screening and other applications, download our new whitepaper or contact Kevin Gramer, VP Americas, at firstname.lastname@example.org.